bundlewrap/bundlewrap/docs/content/guide/secrets.md

 ## Static passwords

-When need to store a specific password, you can encrypt it symmetrically:
+When you need to store a specific password, you can encrypt it symmetrically:

 <pre><code class="nohighlight">$ bw debug -c "print(repo.vault.encrypt('my password'))"
 gAAAA[...]mrVMA==